Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 As we have already seen in the previous section, Mazur's Continuity Theorem and Ceitin's Effective Continuity Theorem both apply to recursive Polish spaces.
 This corollary thus shows that those theorems cannot be directly applied to the space of marked groups.

-The following result concerns the whole of the space of marked groups, and not only groups with solvable word problem. \begin{thm} The metric space $(\mathcal{G},d)$ does not have a recursive presentation in the sense of Definition \ref{def:RecPresPolish}. \end{thm}
+The following result is more general than the previous one, because it does not necessarily applies to group given by word-problem algorithms.
+Note that it is a result about $(\mathcal{G},d)$ up to isometry, and not up to homeomorphism. \begin{thm} The metric space $(\mathcal{G},d)$ does not have a recursive presentation in the sense of Definition \ref{def:RecPresPolish}. \end{thm}

 \begin{proof} Recall that a recursive presentation of $(\mathcal{G},d)$ consists in a sequence $(u_{n})_{n\in\mathbb{N}}$, dense in $\mathcal{G}$, and for which the distance between the $n$-th and $m$-th terms is computable.